iffy/xatrobots/README.md

         Moves the bot to the identified square (if it is adjacent and the bot has enough energy).

-    heal(what, name, amount)
+    heal(what, amount)
         Requires energy proportional to the amount you want to heal.

         1 health requires 1 energy
         3 health requires 2 energy
         6 health requires 3 energy

-        This bot must have a repair kit.
+        This bot must have a 'repair kit' tool.

-    shoot(what, name, damage)
+    shoot(what, damage)
         Requires energy proportional to the amount of damage you want to do.

         1 damage requires 1 energy
         3 damage requires 2 energy
         6 damage requires 3 energy

+        This bot must have a 'cannon' tool.

+    openPortal(password):
+        Requires 1 energy.

-        This bot must have a cannon.
+        This bot must have a 'portal' tool.

+        Open a portal so that an On-Deck bot can use it.

     shareEnergy(who, amount)
         Lend energy to another bot in this square.